Urgent Needs Grants

 Other services as determined eligible by CFNEM staff

-If your organization fits the eligibility criteria and you would like to move forward with an Urgent Needs Fund grant application, please email CFNEM Development & Marketing Director Christine Hitch at chitch@cfnem.org.
+If your organization fits the eligibility criteria and you would like to move forward with an Urgent Needs Fund grant application, please email CFNEM Development & Marketing Director Christine Hitch at chitch@cfnem.org and include your name, the name of your nonprofit organization, and the best phone number where you can be reached.
+All applications for Urgent Needs Fund grants begin with a conversation about the proposed project and funds needed.